20 Essential social media management tips for successful local marketingBy Lawrence Dy

 14. Analyze and measure social media metrics to improve strategy and results

-Social media metrics like impressions, audience growth rate, reach, engagement rate, virality rate, and video completion rate help paint a picture of what’s grabbing your followers’ attention, and which posts they’re scrolling past.
+Social media metrics like impressions, audience growth rate, reach, engagement rate, virality rate, share of voice (SOV), and video completion rate help paint a picture of what’s grabbing your followers’ attention, and which posts they’re scrolling past.

 Interpret those data points and use the information as a tool to shape your social media strategy.
 If you see that viewership tends to drop off after the first 15 seconds of a video, you need to be sure that your hook is within those first 15 seconds.
 If a lot of non-followers are viewing your content, your posts are either ticking boxes for the platform’s algorithm or your followers are pressing the “share” button with impressive frequency.